Microsoft Hyper-V In-Guest Processes

 - To view a detailed description of a counter, click it in the Counters list, and the description will be displayed in the lower pane of the window.

-You can end unwanted processes running on the VM or restart running service:
+You can end unwanted processes running on the VM or create an alarm based on the process state or object performance:

-- To end a process, select it in the list and click the Kill Process button, or right-click a necessary process and select Kill Process from the shortcut menu.
+- [For Windows-based machines] To end a process, select it in the list and click the Kill Process button, or right-click a necessary process and select Kill Process from the shortcut menu.